Ethics in the University

 Students’ Use of Technology

-The use of electronic devices to facilitate an act of academic misconduct, such as cheating or plagiarism, will be considered a violation of the Code of Student Conduct and adjudicated following standard student misconduct policies and procedures.
+The use of electronic devices to facilitate an act of academic misconduct, such as cheating or plagiarism, will be considered a violation of the Code of Student Conduct and adjudicated following standard Student Conduct policies and procedures.

-Students are expected to familiarize themselves with Kettering University’s Acceptable Use Policy, posted on the “Policies and Standards” section of the Information Technology website.
+Students are expected to familiarize themselves with Kettering University’s Acceptable Use Policy, posted in the “Policies and Standards” section of the Information Technology website.

 Dismissal from Class Due to Disruptive Behavior

 Whenever an enrolled student’s presence or behavior in class disrupts the learning environment and, in the faculty member’s opinion, undermines the best interests of the class and/or the student, the faculty member may request in writing (with a copy to the appropriate Department Head) that the student be issued an administrative dismissal.
-The faculty member should discuss the student’s behavior with the Vice President of Student Life & Dean of Students (VPSL) and/or her designate, who will meet with the faculty member to discuss the alleged incident.
-The VPSL will also meet with the student to determine possible judicial action after determining whether or not the student’s behavior violated the Kettering Code of Student Conduct.
-The VPSL will either appoint a judicial officer to adjudicate the matter or refer it for action by a University Board of Student Conduct.
-If the dismissal occurs by Friday of seventh week, student will receive a grade of W (withdrawal).
-If the dismissal occurs after Friday of seventh week, student will receive a non-passing grade.
+The faculty member should discuss the student’s behavior with the Vice President of Student Affairs & Dean of Students (VPSA) and/or his designate, who will meet with the faculty member to discuss the alleged incident.
+The VPSA will also meet with the student to determine possible judicial action after determining whether or not the student’s behavior violates the Kettering Code of Student Conduct.
+The VPSA will either adjudicate the matter or refer it for action by a designated conduct officer and/or University Board of Student Conduct.
+If the dismissal occurs by Friday of seventh week, the student will receive a grade of W (withdrawn).
+If the dismissal occurs after Friday of seventh week, the student will receive a grade of F.

 Productive Learning Environment